rdiez/Tools/Background/README.txt

   within the cgroup, and not just the file cache.
 The only tool I found to painlessly create a temporary cgroup is 'systemd-run', and even this way is not without rough edges.

-  If your command hits the memory limit, the OOM killer will probably terminate the whole group, and the error message will simply be 'Killed'.
+  If you are using systemd-run's properties MemoryLimit for cgroup v1, or MemoryMax for cgroup v2, and your command hits the memory limit, the OOM killer will probably terminate the whole group, and the error message will simply be 'Killed'.
+  The memory limit may be hit just by writing a lot of data to disk, because any data in the page cache which has not been written to disk yet apparently counts against the memory limit.
   Unfortunately, the only alternative OOM behaviour is to pause processes until more memory is available, which does not really work well in practice.
   Beware that sometimes setting the memory limit too low will not kill your process, but it will make it cause 'virtual memory thrashing', severely degrading overall system performance.
 I have seen this effect with Ubuntu 18.04.4 and par2's argument -m .
+  I hope that cgroup v2's MemoryHigh option behaves better.

 Exit status: Same as the command executed.
 Note that this script assumes that 0 means success.